Austin D. Hill, MD

 - Pediatric fractures

-Dr. Austin Hill is the associate program director of Dell Medical School’s Orthopaedic Surgery Residency Program where he is working to advance the field of musculoskeletal care and training the next generation of physicians and surgeons.
-Learn more
+Dr. Hill is the Associate Program Director of Dell Medical School’s Orthopaedic Surgery Residency Program where he is working to advance the field of musculoskeletal care and training the next generation of physicians and surgeons.
+In addition to academic leadership and research, he also holds several area leadership positions including Chief of Orthopaedic Surgery and Vice Chief of the Medical staff at Dell Seton Medical Center at the University of Texas.

-Most recently, Dr. Hill has been recognized by his peers as a 2022 Austin Monthly Top Doctor.
+Dr. Hill has been recognized by his peers as an Austin Monthly Top Doctor in 2022 and 2023.

 - Undergraduate Education: